family with children packing up a large moving truck with boxes and household belongings

 Trying to decide between moving yourself and hiring a moving company to do it for you?
 There are pros and cons to each approach.

 • Cost: You can save a lot of money if you go the DIY route, but be sure to figure in all the costs.
-Once you add in mileage, insurance, gas and moving equipment you need, the DIY option may not be as affordable as you think.
+Once you add in mileage, insurance, gas and moving supplies and equipment you need, the DIY option may not be as affordable as you think.

 • Convenience: A professional moving company may be more convenient, but you may have to work around their booking schedule.
 It can be especially tricky if you're moving on short notice.